amilcarmaida/BookStore/README.md

 # BookStore
-Git repository of Book Store.
-This is the begining.
+Git begining the repository of Book Store.
+Start coding the functionality and access to database.